lullabies for three flowers

 Conductor: Jamie Philipps

-In compositional terms, the themes of all three pieces flow quasi-horizontally along the same plain.
+In compositional terms, the themes of all three pieces flow quasi-horizontally.
 Delicate melodies and rhythms intertwine and create a particular atmosphere and harmony, which connects the three lullabies together.
 I took the compositional inspiration and certain themes, harmonies and rhythms from the Aria, Variation 7, Variation 13 and Variation 22 and changed them, thus following the instruction of Bach’s “Aria with various changes”.